mcandre/specs/README.md

 # OVERVIEW

-Many programs can generate reports on their system specifications.
-As you can see, many programs do not standardize their command line interface, so they often require different options to provide the same data. `ruby` requires a `--version` flag, but `ld` requires a `-v` flag, and `as` requires a `-version` flag.
+Many programs can generate reports on their system specifications with a command line flag such as `--version`.
+However, command line options are not standardize across different programs, making it difficult to know for an arbitrary program how to obtain its version info.

 	$ ruby --version
 	ruby 1.8.7 (2012-02-08 patchlevel 358) [universal-darwin12.0]